kevquirk/512kb.club/scripts/docs_site_size_rechecker.md

     email='email@example.com'
     api_key='96bcab1060d838723701010387159086'
     ```
-    1. email: is the one used in creating GTmetrix account
+    1. email: is the one used in creating a GTmetrix account
     1. api_key: is what was generated in step 1.1
 1. Copy the `site_size_rechecker.py` and `myauth.py` into the `python-gtmetrix` cloned in step 3

-_Note:_  Under the new plan you will first recive 100 credits from GTmetrix for testing. after which you will get a refil of 10 credits everyday at `8:45 PM +0000`.
+_Note:_  Under the new plan you will first receive 100 credits from GTmetrix for testing. after which you will get a refill of 10 credits every day at `8:45 PM +0000`.
 This script uses 0.7 credits for each site check. which is about 14 site reports per day per person
 ## Usage

 while in the `python-gtmetrix` folder run: